python/cpython/Doc/library/socketserver.rst

 .. method:: BaseServer.service_actions()

    This is called in the :meth:`serve_forever` loop.
-This method is can be overridden by subclasses or mixin classes to perform actions specific to a given service, such as cleanup actions.
+This method can be overridden by subclasses or mixin classes to perform actions specific to a given service, such as cleanup actions.